galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 >
 {: .hands_on}

 Inspect the {% icon galaxy-eye %} `Experimental Design` text file.
 This shows you how each `N70X` corresponds to a sample, and whether that sample was from a male or female.
-This will be important metadata to add to our sample, which we will add very similarly to how you added the `gene_name` and `mito` metadata above!
+This will be important metadata to add to our sample, which we will add very similarly to how you added the `gene_name` and `mito` metadata previously!

 ## Concatenating objects
 > ### {% icon hands_on %} Hands-on: Concatenating AnnData objects
 >
-> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy0){% icon tool %} with the following parameters:
+> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy1){% icon tool %} with the following parameters:
->    - {% icon param-file %} *"Annotated data matrix"*: `N701-400k-AnnData`
+>    - {% icon param-file %} *"Annotated data matrix"*: `N701-400k`
 >    - *"Function to manipulate the object"*: 'Concatenate along the observations axis'
 >    - {% icon param-file %} *"Annotated data matrix to add"*: 'Select all the other matrix files from bottom to top'
 >    - *"Join method"*: `Intersection of variables`